-Students enrolled in the doctoral program who desire certification at either the School Building Leader or School District Leader level, would be required to shift from the doctoral program into a certification program.
-Upon completion of the certification program, the student would return to their doctoral studies.
-Other than the internship, no additional coursework would be required.
+Students enrolled in the doctoral program who desire certification at either the School Building Leader or School District Leader level, will be advised of any additional coursework needed to meet State requirements.
+Upon completion of the certification program requirements, the student would be recommended for certification.
+Students are advised to complete certification requirements prior to completion of their doctoral program.